cea-hpc/modules/doc/source/module.rst

   This configuration option is unset by default.
 The :envvar:`MODULERCFILE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULERCFILE` description for details.

  .. mconfig:: redirect_output